EslamElkhair/HospitalSystem/README.md

 **The System is working as following:**

-* There are 20 different specialization in the system (e.g. Children, Surgery,etc)
+* The system has 20 different specialization in the system (e.g. Children, Surgery,etc)

-* For each specialization, there are only 5 available spots (queue)
+* For each specialization, there are only 5 available places

 **The user has the following options:**